 - Pay your agreed upon rent, utilities and additional expenses on time (I Thess.
 3:11,12).

 - Accept and initiate loving involvement with other roommates.
 Ministry houses are not for private living away from others.
 These houses are intended to promote interpersonal involvement.
 This includes timely and godly resolution of conflicts with other members or leaders.
 Home church leaders or college ministry leaders will help, if necessary with conflict resolution.

 - Be diligent to find and practice appropriate ministry roles in the local church.
 (I Cor.
 12).
 Your house leadership and home church leadership will help you with advice and training, but you must exert initiative in finding ways to serve God.

 - Practice hospitality as part of a team, when the house hosts events.
 This implies sharing in the work to set up and clean up, buying food, welcoming guests, etc.

 - Respect the rights of others, allowing them to sleep and study, not using others' personal belongings without permission, and helping to keep shared open areas free of personal clutter, out of consideration for other roommates and visitors.

 - Members should avoid offensive social practices that would negatively impact fellow members or guests.
 Out of control temper tantrums, drug abuse, drunkenness, and viewing pornography are examples of unacceptable behavior.
-Many houses ask members to install accountability software on all of their computers, tablets and smart phones.

 - Roommates should avoid both the appearance of evil and becoming a bad example by inappropriate behavior with dates.
 This includes staying out all night with dates and entertaining dates in your bedroom.
 Dates are welcome in the common areas.